karlaevelize/redux1-53/README.md

 }
 ```

-5. Check the Redux Store on Chrome to make sure you can already see yourr state
+5. Check the Redux Store on Chrome to make sure you can already see your state.
+If not, double check your code or reach out to someone if you can't solve

 6. Happy coding :)

+## Redux Flow

+1. Write first your actions (with type and payload(if needed))
+2. Test them by importing and dispatching in a component
+3. Once you got the actions right, write a case in the reducer
+4. Check if your reducer is updating the state correctly
+5. You are good to go!